STEllAR-GROUP/hpx/docs/sphinx/manual/creating_hpx_projects.rst

 .. important::

    ``LINK_FLAGS`` should be left empty if HPX_WITH_HPX_MAIN is set to OFF.
    Boost in the above example is build with ``--layout=tagged``.
-Actual boost flags may vary on your build of boost.
+Actual Boost flags may vary on your build of Boost.

 To build the program, type: